 The Compensation Committee may grant SARs either alone ("unrelated SARs") or in conjunction with all or part of an option.
-Upon the exercise of a SAR a holder generally is entitled, without payment to the Company, to receive cash, shares of Class A Common Stock or any combination thereof, as determined by the Compensation Committee, in an amount equal to (x) the excess of the fair market value of one share of Class A Common Stock on the exercise date over (i) in the case of a SAR granted in tandem with an option, the Option Price and (ii) in the case of an unrelated SAR, the appreciation base (determined pursuant to the Amended Stock Plan), multiplied by (y) the number of shares of Class A Common Stock subject to the SAR or the portion thereof surrendered.
+Upon the exercise of a SAR a holder generally is entitled, without payment to the Company, to receive cash, shares of the Company's Class A Common Stock or any combination thereof, as determined by the Compensation Committee, in an amount equal to (x) the excess of the fair market value of one share of the Company's Class A Common Stock on the exercise date over (i) in the case of a SAR granted in tandem with an option, the Option Price and (ii) in the case of an unrelated SAR, the appreciation base (determined pursuant to the Amended Stock Plan), multiplied by (y) the number of shares of the Company's Class A Common Stock subject to the SAR or the portion thereof surrendered.
 SARs vest and become exercisable in the same manner as options.